Skip to main content

 What is the margin of error in a survey?

-The margin of error is the range within which the actual value of a survey parameter falls within a certain confidence level.
-In other words, it quantifies how the results from a sample might differ from the actual value you would have obtained if you had studied the whole population.
+The margin of error is the range within which the actual value of a survey parameter falls at a given confidence level.
+It quantifies how much the results from a sample might differ from the value you’d get if you studied the whole population.

-The confidence interval (CI) is the range between the upper and lower bounds of an estimate.
-The narrower the interval, the better and more accurate your results.
+The is the range between the upper and lower bounds of an estimate.
+The narrower the interval, the more precise your results.

-For instance, suppose a random sample of people has a +/−2% margin of error at a 95% confidence level.
-That implies that if you repeated the same survey 100 times, you expect the percentage of people who gave a particular answer to fall within the range of 2% of the reported results, 95 times.
+For instance, suppose a random sample has a ±2% margin of error at a 95% confidence level.
+If you repeated the same survey 100 times, you’d expect the percentage of people who gave a particular answer to fall within 2% of the reported result in 95 of those surveys.

 When can you use a margin of error?

-You use a margin of error when you have a random sample—a set of randomly selected respondents from the whole population you’re studying.
-A random sample is also known as a probability sample since every member of your population has a known probability of being part of your sample.
+You use a margin of error when you have a random sample—a set of randomly selected respondents from the population you’re studying.
+A random sample is also known as a probability sample, since every member of your population has a known probability of being included.

-For example, your company wants to know whether workers would prefer an extra leave day or bonus pay.
-You can randomly select a few employees from your workforce and ask them to choose their preferences.
-A margin of error will help the decision-makers understand the accuracy of the results.
+For example, say your company wants to know whether workers would prefer an extra leave day or bonus pay.
+You can randomly select employees from your workforce and ask them to choose.
+A margin of error helps decision-makers understand how accurate those results are.

 What factors affect the margin of error?

-The size of the margin of error depends on various factors:
+The size of the margin of error depends on several factors:

 • Sample size: the more respondents who complete your study, the smaller the margin of error

-• Confidence level (CL): increasing the confidence level leads to a wider margin of error
+• Confidence level (CL): increasing the confidence level widens the margin of error

 • Population variance: the higher the variance, the larger the margin of error

-• Poll design: your questions' exact wording can influence how people answer them, affecting the MOE
+• Poll design: the exact wording of your questions can influence how people answer, affecting the MOE

-• Response rate: a lower response rate increases the MOE.
-It can also increase if the respondents don't closely resemble the larger population.
+• : a lower response rate increases the MOE.
+It can also increase if respondents don’t closely resemble the larger population.

 • Non-sampling errors: errors from sources such as coding and measurement can affect the margin of error